 Even if you feel an obligation to the deceased person—who has both honored and burdened you by choosing you for the role of executor—you can decline the job and let it pass to someone else.
 The information in this article can help you make your decision.
 (For a rundown of the tasks you'll likely face as executor, see Checklist for Executors.)

 Every state has laws about who may serve as an executor of an estate that's probated in the state's courts.
-So, even if you're willing to take on the job, it's possible -- though not likely -- that you won't qualify under state law.
+So, even if you're willing to take on the job, it's possible—though not likely—that you won't qualify under state law.
 Generally, any adult who hasn't been convicted of a felony can serve as an executor.
-But a fair number of states impose special requirements on out-of-state executors -- you'll need to check your state's law or consult with an attorney to learn your state's requirements.
+But a fair number of states impose special requirements on out-of-state executors.
+For more information about the law in your state, see Restrictions on Out-of-State Executors or consult an attorney.

 Every estate and every family situation is unique.
 The difficulty of serving as executor depends on many factors: the size of the estate, your state's laws, and the complexity of the deceased person's financial affairs, to name a few.

 Complexity of the job.
 If the deceased person has left property of modest value, with a few major assets and no estate tax issues, accepting the executor's may not be such a big deal.
 Or, if you've already been helping manage someone's finances, handling things after death may be a natural extension of your duties.
 But, if you're unfamiliar with the person's affairs, you may face as many practical problems as legal ones: finding the will, untangling investments, digging up insurance policies, and the like.